 - Register for an open house!

 Individuals who are in the consideration phase still need time to...well, make some considerations.
-And asking for a big commitment, such as an inquiry or application, will steer them away.
+Asking for a big commitment, such as an inquiry or application, will steer them away.

 2. Offer Something of Value on the Page

-Examples of a Good Content Offer for Your Tuition Page:
+Examples of a Good Content Offer for Your Tuition Web Page:

 - Helpful Whitepaper: When individuals are in this stage of consideration, they have a lot of questions — and you can help answer them!
 Why attend an all-girls school?
 Why is the private school investment worthwhile?
 Offer a piece of content that answers these questions, as it would be appealing to individuals in this stage of the funnel.
 If you don’t have the capacity to create a whitepaper, simply write a blog post on the topic and link to that.